 Associate Vice Provost, Institutional Accessibility and ADA Compliance

 Christine Street is Associate Vice Provost for Institutional Accessibility and ADA Compliance.
-In this role, Christine supervises Disability Services & Programs, the campus unit responsible for making the University’s programs accessible to students with disabilities.
-She also leads USC’s strategic planning efforts for ADA/504 compliance, which include the development and implementation of policies and procedures for ensuring that the campus is accessible to the entire Trojan Family, including students, faculty, staff, and guests.
+In this role, Christine supervises Office of Student Accessibility Services, the university’s unit responsible for making USC’s programs accessible to students with disabilities.
+She also leads USC’s strategic planning efforts for ADA/504 compliance, which include the development and implementation of policies and procedures for ensuring that the campus is accessible to the entire Trojan community, including students, faculty, staff, and guests.
 Christine is a frequent speaker at national conferences on best practices in disability services, and she serves on the editorial board of the Journal of Post-Secondary Education and Disability.

 Christine has more than 15 years of experience supporting the mission of higher education.
 Prior to joining USC Student Life, she led the Disability Services unit at Washington University in St. Louis.
 She previously served as Assistant Director of the Center for Health Law Studies at Saint Louis University School of Law, where she also taught courses in public health law.
 Prior to her career in academic administration, she practiced law as a commercial litigation attorney with a large St. Louis firm.